georgebro/VideoPlayer/README.md

-# Android Video Player / Application that displaying all video formats.
+# Android Video Player
+# Application that displaying all video formats